weedleeedle/progress-report-bot/writeup.md

 ```
 /updateranks
 ```

+*Current plan is to implement automatic promotions if at all possible, rendering this command obsolete.*

 `/updateranks` behaves exactly as it did before, returning which users have increased their wordcount to the next rank.